hiroppy/fusuma/site/docs/guides/configuring-fusuma.md

 ## Making SEO and OGP to 100%

-`meta.url`, `meta.title`, `meta.description` and `meta.siteName` are required if you want to improve SEO.
+`meta.title`, `meta.description` and `meta.siteName` are required if you want to improve SEO.
 In addition, when you want to show as a card like Twitter, Slack, you should specify `meta.thumbnail` as OGP.

 ![](assets/configuring-fusuma-ogp.png)